Chloride and wastewater facilities

 Municipal stormwater permittees must:

-Cities and townships must distribute educational materials or equivalent outreach to residents, businesses, commercial facilities, and institutions, focused on the impacts of deicing salt, methods to reduce its use, and proper storage.
+- Distribute educational materials or equivalent outreach to residents, businesses, and institutions, focused on the impacts of deicing salt, methods to reduce its use, and proper storage

 All individuals that perform winter maintenance activities for the permittee should receive training that includes the importance of protecting water quality, BMPs to minimize the use of deicers, and tools and resources to assist in winter maintenance.
 The permittee may use training materials from MPCA's Smart Salting training.

-If the permittee has an applicable waste load allocation (WLA) where a reduction in pollutant loading is required for chloride:
+If the permittee has an applicable waste load allocation where a reduction in pollutant loading is required for chloride, they must:

-- They must document the amount of deicer applied each winter maintenance season to all permittee owned/operated surfaces.
+- Document the amount of deicer applied each winter maintenance season to all permittee owned/operated surfaces.

-- Conduct an assessment of the permittee's winter maintenance operations to reduce the amount of deicing salt applied to permittee owned/operated surfaces and determine current and future opportunities to improve BMPs.
-The permittee may use the Agency's Smart Salting Assessment Tool or other available resources and methods to complete this assessment.
+- Assess their winter maintenance operations to reduce the amount of deicing salt applied to permittee owned/operated surfaces and determine current and future opportunities to improve BMPs.
 The permittee must document the assessment.